Ask Slashdot: How Do You Make Novice Programmers More Professional?

 Make them read these books...
 (Score:2)

-Let them see lots of good code (Score:2)
+Let them see lots of good code (Score:3)

 For programming skill, I'm going to suggest Zero Bugs and Program Faster [amazon.com].
 That book tries to change the way people think about code.

 On the practical side, there's no substitute for looking at good code.
 Assuming you're a good programmer, this would mean code review is one method.
 Have him review your code and find mistakes.
-He'll t
+He'll think he's trying to catch you, but he'll learn a lot doing it.
+Then you can review his code, too.

+Another good mentoring technique is unit tests.
+They show you the kinds of things the programmer is thinking about when they test.
+So you can look over the tests in code review and say, "hey, you forgot to test this aspect."
+Ideally you'll want him/her to be thinking of every possible test case, even if he/she doesn't actually write out the test.

+Another thing is to treat the younger person with respect.
+Sometimes if you say, "Oh you did that wrong" they will automatically assume, "he hates me" and put themselves in an adversarial stance, which is not helpful for anyone.
+Look for things that they do that you really respect, and point them out.

 Re: (Score:2)